HypothesisWorks/hypothesis/docs/details.rst

   test_integers:

-    - 200 passing examples, 0 failing examples, 0 invalid examples
+    - 100 passing examples, 0 failing examples, 0 invalid examples
-    - Typical runtimes: < 1ms
+    - Typical runtimes: ~ 1ms
+    - Fraction of time spent in data generation: ~ 12%
-    - Stopped because settings.max_examples=200
+    - Stopped because settings.max_examples=100

 The final "Stopped because" line is particularly important to note: It tells you the setting value that determined when the test should stop trying new examples.
 This